Bedding brake pads

 How to perform a brake pad bedding procedure

-Some require a hard brake application from a high speed without coming to a complete stop, while others require a moderate brake application from a moderate speed (30-MPH) with a complete stop and a cooling-off period between each stop.
-Also, the number of braking attempts varies by each manufacturer.
-So consult the instructions that comes with your new brake pads.
+Some brake pad manufacturers require a hard brake application from a high speed without coming to a complete stop, while others require a moderate brake application from a moderate speed (30-MPH) with a complete stop and a cooling-off period between each stop.
+Also, the number of braking attempts varies by manufacturer.
+So consult the instructions that come with your new brake pads.

 What happens if you don’t perform the brake pad bedding procedure?